aws/karpenter-provider-aws/docs/DEVELOPER_GUIDE.md

 ## Dependencies

-The following tools are required for development.
+The following tools are required for doing development on Karpenter.

 | Package                                                                     | Version  | Install                                                                 |
 | --------------------------------------------------------------------------- | -------- | ----------------------------------------------------------------------- |